rvandewater/YAIB/README.md

 | 4   | Kidney Function(KF)       | Once per stay | Regression |
 | 5   | Length of Stay (LoS)      | Hourly (within 7D) | Regression |

 For the purposes of getting started right away, we include the eICU and MIMIC-III demo datasets in our repository.

 ## Paper
+To reproduce the benchmarks in our paper, we refer to: the [ML reproducibility document](PAPER.md).
 If you use this code in your research, please cite the following publication:

 ```